 Behind the scenes

-show the audience production process behind their favorite products.
-If you offer services, you can show how you prepare or how the day in your business looks like.
+show the audience the production process behind their favorite products.
+If you offer services, you can show how you prepare or what the day in your business looks like.

 Educate your audience and teach them something new

 people love tutorials, and this type of video has been popular since the very beginning of YouTube.
 For example, a sports equipment store can demonstrate five exercises to relax a sore back that you can do at your workplace.

 it is not surprising that animal videos have over a million views and shares.
 Think about how you can incorporate elements that will make the audience laugh because if you do, you’ll have a stronger connection with them.